deepshiksharma/vae-mnist/README.md

 - $\mu_j^2$ is the squared mean of latent distribution for dimension $j$
 - $\sigma_j^2$ is the variance of latent distribution for dimension $j$

-<br> Note: The VAE training objective can be derived from maximizing the <b>Evidence Lower Bound (ELBO)</b> on the data log-likelihood.
+<br> Note: The VAE training objective is derived by maximizing the <b>Evidence Lower Bound (ELBO)</b> on the data log-likelihood.
 In practice, this reduces to minimizing the sum of reconstruction loss (BCE) and the KL divergence, as described above.

-## installation instructions, req.txt., dataset used, training and demo examples
+---
-[To be updated]
+- installation instructions, req.txt., dataset used, training and demo examples [To be updated]

 ```sh